Sewer Inspections in 2022—Everything You Need to Know

-Sewer inspections are an important part of maintaining sewer systems, both for cities and for homes—learn more about how they're conducted, and how drones can help.
+Sewer inspections are an important part of maintaining sewer systems, both for cities and for homes—learn more about how they're being conducted in 2022.

 As you may know from experience, a problem with a sewer system can develop into a major emergency in seconds, with water—or worse, raw sewage—suddenly pumping into areas where it shouldn’t be due to a damaged pipe or some other issue.

-City sewer inspections help address these kinds of emergencies by sending inspectors into large pipes and other wastewater infrastructure to identify the root cause of a problem.
+City sewer inspections help address these kinds of emergencies by sending sewer line inspectors into large pipes and other wastewater infrastructure to identify the root cause of a problem.

-In these types of inspections, where the assets being inspected are big enough for a person to fit into them, caged drones like the Elios 2 can often take the place of the person.
-Using a drone, inspectors can collect visual data to better understand the condition of a pipe in order to diagnose a problem, or simply to ensure that there are not any potential issues present.
+Using a drone, sewer line inspectors can collect visual data to better understand the condition of a pipe in order to diagnose a problem, or simply to ensure that there are not any potential issues present.

-This article covers the nuts and bolts of sewers inspections, including the two main reasons for conducting them, home vs. city sewer inspections, the most common techniques for city sewer inspections, and the different ways that indoor drones can help improve the sewer inspection process.
+This article covers the nuts and bolts of sewer inspections and drainage inspection, including the two main reasons for conducting them, home vs. city sewer inspections, the most common techniques for city sewer inspections, and the different ways that indoor drones can help improve the sewer inspection process.

 Here is a table of contents in case you would like to jump around within the article: